autonity/docs.autonity.org/concepts/validator/index.md

 enode://PUBKEY@IP:PORT
 ```

 The PUBKEY component is the public key from the P2P node key.
 The PUBKEY is static.
-The IP and PORT COMPONENTS may change over time.
+The IP and PORT COMPONENTS may change over time (see [Migrating validator node to a new IP/Port address](/validators/migrate-vali/#migrating-validator-node-to-a-new-ipport-address)).

 ::: {.callout-tip title="Specifying enode query parameters for non-default IP and port settings" collapse="true"}